 Senwes has a 100% interest in Senwes Mauritius Ltd, incorporated in Mauritius.
 The core business of Senwes Mauritius is the investment in foreign entities (Malawi, Mozambique, Zambia and Kenya).
-Both Senwes Mauritius and Bunge hold a 50% interest in the African entities.
+Both Senwes Mauritius and Bunge holds a 50% interest in the African entities.
 The financial year-end is the same as Senwes' financial year-end.
 The registered office of the company is in Mauritius.
 The information presented below is that of the Company and not the Group.

-The following is the summarised financial information: 2015 2014
+The following is the summarised financial information:

 R'm R'm

 Financial position

 Current assets 24 64

 Non-current assets - -

 Current liabilities (65) (101)

-Non-current liabilities -
+Non-current liabilities - -

 Equity (Including foreign translation reserve) (41) (37)

 Financial results

 Finance income received 4 6

 Expenses - (1)

 Finance costs (5) (5)

 Provision for impairment - (41)

 Loss after taxation (1) (41)

-Other comprehensive income
+Other comprehensive income:

-Available-for-sale financial assets fair value adjustment - 3
+Foreign translation reserve - 3

 Total comprehensive income (1) (38)